Intra Airways

 Intra Airways Limited was a private, British independent airline formed in 1969.
 Initially, it was a charter airline operating passenger and cargo charters from the Channel Islands to the United Kingdom and Continental Europe.
-Scheduled services commenced in 1971, linking Jersey with Staverton.
+Scheduled services commenced in 1971, linking Jersey with Gloucester (Staverton) Airport.
 The airline also established an associated engineering company at Exeter Airport.
 In 1979, Intra Airways merged with Express Air Freight (C.I.) to form Jersey European Airways.
 The new entity was initially absorbed into Air Bridge Carriers (ABC), a Field Aviation/Hunting Group company.
 It subsequently left the Field Aviation/Hunting Group as a result of the demerger of Express Air Services, which had acquired Express Air Freight's cargo operation.

 History

 Intra Airways Ltd was formed on 1 January 1969 by former British United (C.I.)
 Airways employees to operate passenger and cargo charters from the Channel Islands to the UK and the Continent with a single Douglas DC-3.
 At the time of its inception, Intra Airways also applied to the Air Transport Licensing Board (ATLB) for a licence to commence scheduled services between Jersey and Guernsey.

 Intra Holdings Ltd of Jersey was the newly formed airline's majority shareholder.
 It held 90% of Intra Airways's stock.

 To support its fledgling operation, Intra Airways set up an associated engineering company based at Exeter Airport.

 The ATLB granted Intra Airways its first licence to operate scheduled services at the beginning of 1971.
 That licence was for the Jersey—Staverton route.
 It resulted in the acquisition of a second DC-3.

 In 1974, the Civil Aviation Authority (CAA), the ATLB's successor, approved Intra Airways's application for a scheduled service licence to operate 30 weekly flights between Shoreham Airport and Jersey and/or Guernsey, with an extension to Gatwick.
 However, the CAA's licence was for passenger services only.
 (It had rejected Intra Airways's proposal to serve these routes with DC-3s to carry both passengers and cargo.)
 Intra Airways planned to serve these routes with Islanders.
 The new services were intended to replace the Shoreham — Channel Islands services previously operated by JF Airlines, while the extension to Gatwick was meant to connect with Intra Airways's Gatwick—Deauville service.